 The Aviation Division has two distinct lines of business: Aeronautical and Non-aeronautical.
 Aeronautical revenues are based primarily on operating and capital cost-recovery formulas charged to airlines operating at SEA.
-On the Aeronautical side, 2022 operating revenue is budgeted at \$413.5 million, which is 3.0 percent higher than the 2020 budget due to an increase in operating expenses and debt service resulting from new capital investments, partially offset by federal COVID-19 relief grants.
-On the Non-aeronautical side, budgeted operating revenues are \$241.1 million, a 14.8 percent decrease from the 2020 budget mainly driven by the application of federal relief grants to provide rent relief for concessionaires and lower demand for Parking, Rental Cars, Ground Transportation, Airport Dining and Retail, and Airport Commercial Properties.
-Total operating revenues are budgeted at \$654.7 million, a 4.4 percent decrease from 2020.
-Total operating expenses, including cost allocations from other divisions, are budgeted at \$397.7 million, a 5.4 percent increase from 2020.
-Net operating income before depreciation is \$256.9 million.
+On the Aeronautical side, 2022 operating revenue is budgeted at \$395.0 million, which is 1.6 percent lower than the 2020 budget due to higher federal COVID-19 relief grants, partially offset by an increase in operating expenses and debt service resulting from new capital investments.
+On the Non-aeronautical side, budgeted operating revenues are \$240.8 million, a 15.0 percent decrease from the 2020 budget mainly driven by the application of federal relief grants to provide rent relief for concessionaires and lower demand for Parking, Rental Cars, Ground Transportation, Airport Dining and Retail, and Airport Commercial Properties due to a lower passenger forecast.
+Total operating revenues are budgeted at \$635.8 million, a 7.1 percent decrease from 2020.
+Total operating expenses, including cost allocations from other divisions, are budgeted at \$397.6 million, a 5.4 percent increase from 2020.
+Net operating income before depreciation is \$238.2 million.